What the Bible Teaches about Money and Wealth

 This text advises us to seek neither poverty nor wealth.
 Yet in church history there are many examples of people who thought themselves virtuous in seeking one or the other.

-1. Certain Catholic religious orders require their initiates to take an oath of poverty.
+1. Certain Catholic religious orders require their initiates to take a vow of poverty.
 The members of the Franciscans and Dominicans originally held no property whatever.
 To support themselves, they went about begging.
 So, they became known as begging friars, or mendicants.
 But a vow of poverty is unscriptural.
 God never intended us to distance ourselves so far from money and goods that we must depend on others for handouts.

 2. Certain preachers on TV today go to the opposite extreme.
 They say that God wants to give all His children health, wealth, and happiness, and that the only barrier to obtaining these things is lack of faith.
 They claim that if a man has faith, he will receive an outpouring of material blessings.
 But if Christianity were truly a road to riches, it would be impossible to build churches fast enough to accommodate all the greedy people who wanted to join.

-The text quoted above teaches a middle road.
-It encourages us to seek only those material things necessary to sustain life.
-Jesus taught His disciples to pray, "Give us this day our daily bread" (Matt.
-6:11), a deliberate allusion to verse 8 of the aforementioned text in Proverbs.
+Here is a deliberate allusion to verse 8 of the aforementioned text in Proverbs.
 What is our daily bread?
-Jesus uses this one basic food to represent all the material things we need for life and strength and ability to carry out our God-given responsibilities.
+Jesus uses this one basic food to represent all the material things we need for life, strength, and ability to carry out our God-given responsibilities.
 The Bible never provides a detailed list of these things, because they vary according to circumstance.
 What a man needs depends on when and where he lives, as well as on his position and calling.
 The question of what your necessities are is between you and God.
 Whatever they are, you can trust God to provide them.

 In abject poverty, there are two dangers.